 Supporting Your Learner

-- insulated wire, about 1 foot long, with about 1/2 inch of insulation stripped off the ends
+insulated wire, about one foot long, with the ends stripped

 Crafts supplies and recycled materials:

 - thin, smooth-sided cardboard box (such as a small or medium-sized cereal or cracker box)

 - metal tweezers (look in the dollar store, or make your own by bending a thin strip of cardboard in half and cover with foil)

 - (optional) double-sided tape (such as thin scrapbooking tape)